The Rip (film): Production

-It was first reported in June 2024 that Matt Damon and Ben Affleck would star in the film RIP, written and directed by Joe Carnahan, who also developed the story with Michael McGrale.
-Damon and Affleck are also producing the film at Artists Equity.
-After the project had been shopped around for a buyer, Netflix purchased the rights to distribute the film.
-In October 2024, Teyana Taylor, Sasha Calle, Néstor Carbonell, Catalina Sandino Moreno, and Kyle Chandler joined the cast.
-In November 2024, Scott Adkins and Lina Esco joined the cast.
+The film was first announced in June 2024, with Matt Damon and Ben Affleck set to star.
+The film was written and directed by Joe Carnahan, who also developed the story with Michael McGrale.
+Damon and Affleck also produced the film at Artists Equity.
+Shortly after the project had been shopped around for a buyer, Netflix purchased the rights to distribute the film.
+The contract between Artists Equity and Netflix is notable because the streaming service agreed to pay a one-time bonus to the 1,200 people who worked on the film if the movie meets certain performance benchmarks within its first 90 days.
+This is a departure from Netflix's usual approach of paying a single, upfront fee.